tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-annotated_quotes.md

 - **Opposites and the Importance of Equilibrium**
 - **Purified Forms**
 - **Equivalent Mutual Relationships**

-- A team can approach equilibrium by having members whose personalities compliment one another.
+A team can approach equilibrium by having members whose personalities compliment one another.
 Having spiritual portraits of the team members makes it easy to see where their strengths lie and what type of person could help add diversity and achieve equilibrium.

+> On the contrary, we must *oppose every limitation by the various forms that oppress the rhythm of life,*
+> because, just as in art, *these limitations cause the disequilibrium of life.*
+> And again, just as in art, the liberated, purified forms must be brought through pure relationships toward
+> *the state of mutual equivalence.
+This dual action of art is reflected everywhere in life.*
+>
 > It is therefore of great importance for humanity that art manifest in an exact way the constant but varying
 > rhythm of opposition of the two principal aspects of all life.
 > The rhythm of the straight line in rectangular opposition indicates